cs1302uga/cs1302-tutorials/unix/README.rst

 For this part of the tutorial, we are going to assume that you have some specific files in your home directory.
 To make sure that you have these files, you should execute the command below.
+The command may take a few seconds to run as it involves downloading some files from the Internet.

 .. code-block:: shell